mgalardini/pyseer/docs/usage.rst

 a pre-filter ``--filter-pvalue``. :math:`10^{-5}` is a reasonable value, or three orders of magnitude below your final significance threshold.
-If you just want to plot the significant results, or save space in the output you can also print just those passing a final threshol with ``--lrt-pvalue``.
+If you just want to plot the significant results, or save space in the output you can also print just those passing a final threshold with ``--lrt-pvalue``.

 .. warning:: We would recommend not filtering on p-value if possible.
-   It is possible that variants not significant before correction may be significant afterwards, and taking a final threshold will stop inflation being tested with a Q-Q plot.
+   It is possible that variants not significant before correction may be significant afterwards, and taking a final threshold will prevent a Q-Q plot from being used to test for inflation of p-values.

 Population structure
 --------------------